IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-36.md

 1. From the Red Hat OpenShift console, select the "Administrator" perspective, and then select "Workloads > Secrets".

-2. Select the project "openshift-config". (for latest version ocp, the `Show default projects` switch under `Project:` need to be enabled before selecting project.)
+2. Select the project "openshift-config". <!--(for latest version ocp, the `Show default projects` switch under `Project:` need to be enabled before selecting project.)-->

 3. Select the object "pull-secret".